Bundy standoff: Reactions by Bundy and supporters

 About 1,500 Bundy supporters attended a celebration on April 18, where they ate Bundy beef, read cowboy poetry, and wore "domestic terrorist" name tags, referencing a comment made by Nevada Senator Harry Reid.
 Bundy said he would continue holding a daily news conference.

+Some protesters termed the standoff as the Battle of Bunkerville, although there was actually no battle.

 Some Tea Party Movement supporters expressed solidarity with the Bundys, including three Southern Nevada Tea Party groups that organized a protest outside Las Vegas police headquarters on April 11, 2014, claiming that Sheriff Doug Gillespie had failed in his duty to protect Nevadans from abuse by the federal government.

 The Bundy family claimed victory on having its cattle returned.
 In an interview after the BLM's withdrawal, Sean Hannity asked Bundy if he had a reply to Senator Harry Reid's comment that the situation was not over.
 Bundy said, "I don't have a response for Harry Reid, but I have a response for every county sheriff across the United States.
 Disarm the federal bureaucrats."

 An Oklahoma militia with members present in Nevada stated their support for Cliven Bundy.
 During an appearance on The O'Reilly Factor, host Bill O'Reilly asked Scott Shaw, a co-founder of the Oklahoma Volunteer Militia, what made Cliven Bundy different from Occupy Wall Street supporters.
 Shaw replied that Cliven Bundy is "providing the country with beef" and that the two groups have different methods of dissent.

 In Texas, Michael Joseph Kearns, a convicted felon with alleged ties to the sovereign citizen movement who describes himself as a "self-taught paralegal", filed a motion seeking to overturn a 2013 ruling allowing the BLM to seize Bundy's cattle.
 After the judge ruled that Kearns had no standing, Kearns filed another motion.
 He wrote that the judge's "orders, judgments and mandates, have no rightful or lawful force and effect upon the people of the United States."
 Describing Kearns as an "abusive filer", the judge directed the federal clerk to return, "without docketing," any future documents Kearns tries to file.
 Kearns, who has denied that he is part of the sovereign citizen movement, was convicted in 1996 of one count conspiracy to defraud the United States and seven counts of aiding and abetting mail fraud.
 Kearns was released from federal prison on May 3, 2006.

 During an interview with a journalist following the standoff, Bundy cited Article 1, Section 8, Clause 17 of the Constitution to assert the federal government is limited to owning ten square miles of land, though the clause actually limits the District of Columbia to "ten Miles square."